1391819/interactive-low-poly-environment/README.md

 ## About

-An interactive computer graphics environment built using Three.js and containing things such as static objects, special animations, and procedurally generated objects.
+An interactive computer graphics environment built using Three.js.
 The design is mainly focused on two things:

 - Graphical rendering and modelling
   - Basic rendering elements